 Situated almost perfectly between those two polls is a survey from Quinnipiac pegging the race at a dead-even 46-46 tie.

-It's probably safe to conclude from these three polls that the 2014 Connecticut governor election
+It's probably safe to conclude from these three polls that the 2014 Connecticut governor election will be a

 nail-biter.
 If you'll remember, these two gentlemen fought one of the nation's closet gubernatorial races four years ago with